 Board of Director Meetings

-Our Board of Directors meets the 3rd Wednesday every month from 7-9pm at our organization’s headquarter, the River Rat building on the Blue Water River Walk (river rat picture).
+Our Board of Directors meets the 3rd Wednesday every month from 7-9pm at our organization’s headquarter, the River Rat building on the Blue Water River Walk.
 Join with other like-minded environmentalists passionate about making the Blue Water Area cleaner and greener!
 Request a board information packet today.

 Stewardship Steering Committee Meetings